evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Sport_Turismo/_index.md

 ## Performance

 With overboost, the Porsche Taycan 4S Sport Turismo has a maximum power of 400 KW (544 hp / 536 bhp).
-Without overboost, it is 340 KW (462 hp / 462 bhp).
-The torque is 695 nm with overboost and  without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 3.7 seconds.
-The top speed is 250 km/h.
+Without overboost, it is 340 KW (462 hp / 462 bhp) The torque is 695 nm with overboost and  without overboost.
+It can sprint from 0 to 100km/h (0 to 62mph) in 3.7 seconds and has a top speed of 250 km/h (155.4 mph).

 With the optional Performance Battery Plus battery, you get other performance numbers.
 With overboost, the Porsche Taycan 4S Sport Turismo has a maximum power of 440 KW (598 hp / 590 bhp).
-Without overboost, it is 380 KW (517 hp / 517 bhp).
-The torque is 710 nm with overboost and  without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 4 seconds.
-The top speed is 250 km/h.
+Without overboost, it is 380 KW (517 hp / 517 bhp) The torque is 710 nm with overboost and  without overboost.
+It can sprint from 0 to 100km/h (0 to 62mph) in 4 seconds and has a top speed of 250 km/h (155.4 mph).

 ## Battery, range, and charging